-Delays the effect of Transmitter Off and End Of Chain until the next LDTSTOP Disconnect or Warm Reset.
-This allows software on just one side of the link to coordinate clean changes in link configuration for hot plug.
+Delays the effect of Transmitter Off as described in Section 7.5.4.8 and End Of Chainas described in Section 7.5.4.7 until the next LDTSTOP Disconnect or Warm Reset.
+This allows software on just one side of the link to coordinate clean changes in link configuration for hot plugor partitioning.
 This is also used to enable links for standalone electrical compliance testing regardless of whether a device supports hot plug.
+This bit must not be modified after CLMC is enabled.